bsantanna/cleanarch-ioc-pypackage/README.md

-# Hexagonal Architecture Project Base
+# Hexagonal Architecture IoC Project Base

-This project implements a hexagonal architecture scaffolding with prototype classes for relational database PostgreSQL and OpenSearch NoSQL.
+This project implements a hexagonal architecture scaffolding with prototype classes for relational database PostgreSQL.

 The hexagonal architecture, also known as ports and adapters architecture, aims to create loosely coupled application components that can be easily connected to their software environment through ports and adapters.

+This project is based on the example from [python-dependency-injector](https://python-dependency-injector.ets-labs.org/examples/fastapi-sqlalchemy.html) and contains a simple user entity with endpoints to manipulate this entity.

 ## Features

 - **Hexagonal Architecture with FastAPI**: Ensures a clean separation between the core logic and external dependencies.
 - **PostgreSQL Integration**: Prototype classes for relational database operations.
-- **OpenSearch Integration**: Prototype classes for NoSQL operations.
 - **Docker Support**: Easily containerize your application.
 - **Environment Configuration**: Manage different environments using configuration files.
 - **Unit Testing**: Pre-configured unit tests to ensure code quality.